-Lockout Transportation Other
+Transportation Other

 Was this a Drill?
 Yes No

 Evacuation

-Brief Description of Incident:
+Brief Description of

+Incident:

 Date & Time of

 Incident:

-External: Ir nternal:
+External: Internal:

-Please List: Г Fire Medica I Emergency
+Please List: Fire al Emergency

 Bomb Threat Disruption

-Hazardous Mater ial 🗌 Weathe er Emergency
+Hazardous Mater er Emergency

 Lost Child Other:

-Describe the For Fire Evacuation IS, please list time to
+Describe the For Fire Evacuation s, please list time to

 Emergency: evacuate:

-How were Student / Staff Compromised or Potentia ally Compromised:
+How were Student / Staff Compromised or Potentia Ily Compromised:

-List any Emergency Related Policies that were List Departments that Responded / Notified
+List any Emergency Related Policies that were List Departments that Responded / Notified:

-Activated: Principal S DB&G Nur se(If Medical)
+Activated: OB&G Nur se(If Medical)

 Notice alarm Co.
-Pre am/pm Postam/pm n
+Pre am/pm Postam/pm

-List any Areas for Resp onse Improvement / Ac ctio ons Taken:
+List any Areas for Resp onse Improvement / Ac tions Taken:

-Response Improvemen t Assigned Completion
+Response Improvemen t Assigned To Completion Date

-То Date
+10 Dato

-Submitted by: (sign/date) Reviewed by Sat (sign/date) fety Committe e:
+Submitted by: (sign/date) Reviewed by Sa fety Committe e:

-\Attach all supporting documentation with this report
+Attach all supporting documentation with this report

-Per the amendment of section 155.17 of the Commissioner's Regulations relating to school safety plan requirements dated July 31, 2024 requires that drills be: (1) conducted in a trauma-informed, developmentally and age-appropriate manner; (2) not include props, actors, simulations, or other tactics intended to mimic a school shooting, incident of violence, or other emergency; (3) occur after annual training in emergency procedures has been provided to students and staff; (4) be completed on different days of the week and during different times of the school day; and (4) at the time that drills are conducted, students and staff shall be informed it is a drill.
+Per the amendment of section 155.17 of the Commissioner's Regulations relating to school safety plan requirements dated July 31, 2024 requires that drills be: (1) conducted in a trauma-informed, developmentally and age-appropriate manner; (2) not include props, actors, simulations, or other tactics intended to mimic a school shooting, incident of violence, or other emergency; (3) occur after annual training in emergency procedures has been provided to students and staff; (4) be completed on different days of the week and during different times of the school day; and (5) at the time that drills are conducted, students and staff shall be informed it is a drill.
+Additionally, trained in changes of emergency response terms.